Gifts of the Spirit: Empowered for serviceIntroduction

 iii] Teacher.
 Someone who carefully explains the truths of the Bible.

 iv] Evangelist.
-A person gifted at telling non-Christians about Jesus - telling people the gospel.
+A person gifted at telling non-Christians about Jesus - communicating the gospel.

 i] Administrators.
 Gifted leaders.
 They are often called "elders" or "bishops".
 Some elders are gifted teachers as well.
 The teaching elder is given greater authority.